Small-Bodies-Node/catch/README.md

 ### Backup

 Save the database to a file with `pg_dump`.
-For a CATCH database named "surveys":
+For a CATCH database named "catch":

 ```bash
 pg_dump --format=custom --no-owner -f "catch.backup" catch